 Things to do in Rome

-9 tried & tested hacks to skip the lines at the Vatican Museums
+11 tried & tested hacks to skip the lines at the Vatican Museums

 Last Updated:

 Ready to unlock the ultimate insider tips for breezing past those never-ending lines at the Vatican Museum?
-With these nine awesome hacks, you'll be saving loads of time and soaking up all the breathtaking art and history without a worry in the world.
+With these eleven awesome hacks, you'll be saving loads of time and soaking up all the breathtaking art and history without a worry in the world.
 Get ready to have the most incredible, stress-free visit to this iconic destination.

-Waiting Time - Vatican Museum Lines
+Waiting time - Vatican Museum lines

 Gain a firsthand perspective of the crowds and understand why it's crucial to employ effective strategies to skip the line and optimize your visit!
 Join Sara, an intrepid explorer from Headout's business team in Italy, as she makes her way to the Vatican Museum, and see what she has to say.

-1. Grab Skip-the-Line Tickets
+1. Grab skip-the-line tickets

 Secure skip-the-line tickets in advance to bypass the long queues at the ticket counters.
 These tickets grant you access through a designated entrance, allowing you to breeze past the waiting crowds.